yassine-bennkhay/colicoli_todo_api/README.md

 ```
 https://colicolitodoapi-production.up.railway.app
 ```
-I have wrote a [blog post](https://yassinebenkhay.com/domain-name-checker-api/) on my blog on how to deploy on railway a NodeJS API right from your github.
+I have wrote a [blog post](https://yassinebenkhay.com/domain-name-checker-api/) on my blog on how to deploy on railway a NodeJS API right from your GitHub.

 #### BaseUrl
 ```